kaanyuxel/g4_sipm_scintillator/README.md

 ```
 run/beamOn 1
 ```
 This command will send one 5 GeV muon to scintillator planes.
-If you want to send more, you just type *run/beamOn N*(N is how much you want).
-At the end of run, you can see the root file with a name *time.root* which contains signal related branches.
+If you want to send more, you just type *run/beamOn N* (N is how much you want).
+At the end of run, you can see the ROOT file with a name *time.root* which contains signal related branches.

 ## Check Results with Simple C++ Macro
 To see the produced signals by SiPMs, you can run the macro which is called *DrawSignal.cpp* with a command;